About the project

 We are independent film makers who do this project from passion.
-We have got fiscal sponsorship with the International Documentary Association (IDA) a 501(c)(3) non-profit organization.
+We have got fiscal sponsorship with the Independent Documentary Association (IDA) a 501(c)(3) non-profit organization.

 Let's make this film together with you.
 Please donate to our honourable project and share it with your community.
 Your donation is 100% tax deductible.

 Contact us via email or one of our social media profile